platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 ---
-title: Getting Started
+title: Get Started
-sidebarTitle: "Getting started"
+sidebarTitle: "Get started"
-weight: -110
+weight: -255
 layout: single
 description: |
     See how to get started deploying Symfony on Platform.sh.